Pancha Pandavas: Europe tour

 The Pancha Pandavas with the 1950 IFA Shield trophy.

 In 1953, the East Bengal team toured Romania and the Soviet Union, the first Indian team to tour Europe.
 The Calcutta Football League was abandoned midway because of riots in Kolkata.
 East Bengal management received an invitation to participate in the World Youth Congress to be held at Bucharest, Romania.
 Captain Ahmed Khan and secretary J.C.
 Guha led the team on their maiden voyage in Europe.
 In the first match of the tournament, they defeated the Austrian side Grazer SC 2–0 with both the goals scored by M Thangaraj.
-In their next game, they defeated Lebanon Club 6–1 with M Thangaraj scoring a hat-trick while Ahmed Khan, Venkatesh and Masood Fakhri scored the other three.
+In their next game, they defeated Lebanon Club 6–1 with M Thangaraj scoring a hat-trick while Ahmed Khan, P. Venkatesh and Masood Fakhri scored the other three.
 East Bengal reached the semi-finals where they faced the hosts Romania.
 The team was defeated 4–0 in the semi-final, and lost again to Germany in the third-place play-offs to finish fourth in the tournament.

 Their play at the World Youth Congress earned East Bengal an invitation from the Soviet Union to play a series of friendlies against the top Soviet football teams.
 East Bengal travelled directly from Bucharest to Moscow and on 21 August 1953, they played their first friendly exhibition game in front of a fully packed Central Dynamo Stadium against Torpedo Moscow.
 The game ended 3–3 as Venkatesh scored twice and M. Thangaraj scored once for East Bengal as they managed a draw against the 1952 Soviet Cup champions.
 However, the team was fatigued because of the long tour.
 The players could not cope with the extreme Russian climate, and the tour took a toll on them as they lost the next three games: 9–1 against Dinamo Tbilisi at Tbilisi, 6–0 against Dynamo Moscow in Moscow and 13–1 against Dynamo Kyiv at Kyiv before the team returned to India.